JamesDBartlett3/arcade-game/README.md

 [For instructions on downloading, running, and modifying this game's source code, click here.](#how-to-download-and-modify-the-source-code)

 ## Gameplay Instructions
-The object of the game is to move your player avatar from the grassy area, across the cobblestone road, to the river -- *without* colliding with any of the "enemy" avatars.
-If you collide with an enemy, your avatar will be sent back to the grassy area, and you can try again.
+The object of the game is to move your player avatar from the grassy area, across the cobblestone road, to the river, **without** colliding with any of the "enemy" avatars (which _currently_ look like a cross between a ladybug and a cockroach).
+If you collide with an enemy (or one of them collides with you), _you will lose one bar of health,_ your avatar will be sent back to the grassy area, and you can try again.
+Each time you make it to the river, you will be shown a congratulations message _and your score will increase._
-_When you make it to the river, you will be shown a congratulations message, and your score will increase._
+_If you lose all of your health bars, the game is over, and your final score will be displayed._

 Move your avatar around the board using any of the following input methods:
 * Arrow Keys (Up/Down/Left/Right)